ScobbleQ/Endministrator/README.md

 ## Features

-- Automatic Sign-in: Daily attendance is checked automatically—no need to remember
+- Automatic Sign-in: Daily attendance is checked automatically
 - Profile view: View your in-game profile with real-time data
 - Characters: Browse all Endfield characters with detailed info
 - Wiki: Quick access to operators, weapons, facilities, gear, missions, and more